rbgvictoria/keybase_model/docs/processing-key-files.md

 <caption>

-**Figure 13.** Graph of key with reticulation resolved by repeating the subgraph.
+**Figure 13.** Graph of key with reticulation resolved by repeating the sub-graph.

 </caption>